scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 Paths are discovered by the Control Plane which makes them available to SCION endpoints in the form of path segments.
 As described in {{I-D.dekater-scion-controlplane}}, there are three kinds of path segments: up, down, and core.

 In the data plane, a SCION endpoint creates end-to-end paths from the path segments by combining multiple path segments.
 Depending on the network topology, a SCION forwarding path consists of at least one and up to three segments.
-Each path segment contains several Hop Fields representing the ASes on the segment as well as one Info Field with basic information about the segment - e.g. a timestamp.
+Each path segment contains several Hop Fields representing the ASes on the segment as well as one Info Field with basic information about the segment - e.g., a timestamp.

 Segments cannot be combined arbitrarily.
 To construct a valid forwarding path, the source endpoint MUST obey the following rules: